 Haad Salad’s most popular resort.
 It ranks alongside Candle Hut in Thong Nai Pan as one of the island’s best family resorts.

-When we visited in June this year, Salad Beach Resort was packed with families whilst the rest of the resorts in Haad Salad were virtually empty.
-Hotel owners take note: it takes real skill to fill your resort in low season.
+When we visited in June 2018, Salad Beach Resort was packed with families whilst the rest of the resorts in Haad Salad were virtually empty.
+Hotel owners take note it takes real skill to fill your resort in low season.
 They have a good formula here.
 It’s on the beach front with a well set out pool and beach front dining area.
-Adjacent to this is a large restaurant built into the side of giant granite rocks.
+Adjacent to this is a sizeable restaurant built into the side of giant granite rocks.
 They serve good seafood like lobster and barracuda.
 The grounds are immaculately kept with lush tropical gardens, ornamental sala and sizeable water features.
-The accommodation, hotel rooms and stand alone bungalows, is good quality and good value for money.
+The accommodation, hotel rooms and stand alone bungalows are good quality and good value for money.
 All rooms have air-con, satellite TV, fridge, safety box and balcony or terrace.
 Salad Beach Resort is comfortable although not 5* in facilities or price.
 It ticks all the boxes and they get lots of repeat custom as a consequence.

 One thing to note is that everything shuts down at this resort around 9 pm.
 Great if you want to put the kids to bed.
-This said you can also buy some drinks and snacks at the onsite supermarket if you would like to stay up a bit later with friends or family in the comfort of your own room or on the balcony of your bungalow.
+This said you can also buy some drinks and snacks at the onsite supermarket if you would like to stay up a bit later with friends or family in the comfort of your own room.

 This is a hammock on the balcony kind of place which offers very good value for money.